Sephardic Bikur Holim Congregation: Consolidation and passing the torch

 In March 1971, the congregation began a newsletter called LaBoz, which has continued to this day; since 2000, it is available by email as eLaBoz.
 (It had been preceded by a short-lived SBH Congregation Bulletin during World War II, which was largely an effort to keep up links with the temporarily far-flung congregants in the military.)
 Sam (Bension) Maimon's columns from this newsletter were gathered in the 1993 book The Beauty of Sephardic Life.

 The early 1970s also saw an increase in formal connection among Sephardic congregations in the United States, in which SBH participated strongly, sending some of the largest contingents to several national events.
 The American Sephardi Federation was established as a branch of the World Sephardi Federation.
 Both SBH and Ezra Bessaroth sent large groups to an American Sephardi Federation Youth Convention held in Atlanta, Georgia; for that occasion, Samuel Benaroya composed a new melody for the Birkat Hamazon (grace after meals), which soon became almost universally used by American Sephardim.

 In 1975 the SBH constitution was changed to allow women to serve as members of the Board of Directors.
 In 1977–78, SBH congregant Dr. David Raphael made a documentary film Song of the Sephardi, about Sephardi ritual and music.
 The film largely focused on several religious ceremonies at Sephardic Bikur Holim on a single day, as well as a concert in Seattle by the Israeli singer Rivka Raz.
 In 1979, a second building was added near the Seward Park synagogue, the Sam H. Baruch Social Hall.

 In 1982, after a five-year hiatus, Terry Azose of SBH and Dana Behar of Ezra Bessaroth revived the Sephardic Religious School for elementary school students.
 Classes were held twice a week at the Stroum Jewish Community Center on Mercer Island.
 This time, the school was a free-standing entity.
 The two Sephardic synagogues helped support the school, and in exchange their members received reduced tuition.

 Benaroya announced that he intended to retire as hazzan in 1978, although he would continue to function in an emeritus capacity.
 After the usual immigration difficulties, Yitzhak Bahar came from Israel as a new hazzan.
 However, Bahar soon was diagnosed with a fatal cancer, and Benaroya informally resumed the position without pay.
 In 1985, the synagogue hired Frank Varon, a Seattle native and a student of Benaroya's who had been serving as a hazzan in the New York City area.

-As Solomon Maimon approached his fortieth anniversary as the rabbi of SBH, he, too, decided it was time for him to retire.
-The unanimous choice for his successor was Rabbi Simon Benzaquen of Maracaibo, Venezuela.
+As Maimon approached his fortieth anniversary as the rabbi of SBH, he, too, decided it was time for him to retire.
+His successor was Simon Benzaquen of Maracaibo, Venezuela.
 Born in the Spanish North African enclave of Melilla, he had studied from the age of fourteen in England, where he served in the rabbinate for a decade before moving first to Venezuela and then to Seattle.